 We all know that sugar is a big problem for us.
-We consume too much sugar and can even be addicted to it.
+We consume too much sugar and can even be addicted to sugar.
 Diseases like heart disease, diabetes, dementia and even cancer are related to sugars we use in our daily food.
 There is a very large health benefit in reducing or preferably eliminating sugar in our diet.

 This is not easy since our brain is programmed over time to love that sweet taste in many of our foods